MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Resources/Find-AzureRmResourceGroup.md

 ```

 ### -Pre
-Indicates that this cmdlet considers pre-release API versions when it automatically determines which version to use.
+When set, indicates that the cmdlet should use pre-release API versions when automatically determining which version to use.

 ```yaml
 Type: SwitchParameter